riceissa/breathing/doc.md

 - As a PDF document, at <https://riceissa.github.io/breathing/breathing.pdf>
 - As an ebook, at <https://riceissa.github.io/breathing/breathing.epub>

+Additionally, the source markup and commands used to generate all three formats above are available at <https://github.com/riceissa/breathing/>.

 # Preliminaries

 maybe a better title is: overcoming chronic shortness of breath by fixing your breathing